The Stochastic-Quantum Theorem: Deterministic Systems

-In the most general case, a generalized dynamical system will not provide a way to evolve a system from a \emph{non-initial} time $t^{\prime}\ne0$ to another time $t$.
-A generalized dynamical system will also generically lack any means of \textquoteleft dividing up\textquoteright{} the evolution from $0$ to $t\ne0$ into well-defined forms of evolution over intermediate time durations between $0$ and $t$ (even assuming that the set of times $\setoftimes$ has a notion of ordering).
+In the most general case, an indivisible dynamical system will not provide a way to evolve a system from a \emph{non-initial} target time $t^{\prime}\ne0$ to another target time $t$.
+An indivisible dynamical system will also generically lack any means of \textquoteleft dividing up\textquoteright{} the evolution from $0$ to $t\ne0$ into well-defined forms of evolution over intermediate time durations between $0$ and $t$ (even assuming that the set of times $\setoftimes$ has a notion of ordering).
 To make contact with the kinds of dynamical systems considered more widely in the research literature, it will therefore be necessary to introduce a somewhat less general class of mathematical structures.